Inside a rural Wisconsin doctor’s fight to manage opioid use

 “I am just one part of their treatment plan,” Gatzke-Plamann said.
 “I prescribe the medication, but they need the counseling.
 They need the psycho-social support.
 They need the group meetings.”

 Stoflet lives about 30 miles from Roche-A-Cri and 40 miles from Gatzke-Plamann’s clinic in Necedah.
-Even so, Stoflet said the long, frequent drives for recovery are worthwhile.
+Even so, Stoflet said the long, frequent drives for recovery are worthwhile.‘It might be rocky’

 At an appointment in early November, Stoflet worried about an upcoming surgery that would require her to pause her buprenorphine treatment and return to opioids for pain.
 She talked through the angst with Gatzke-Plamann.